xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

     .appendChild(this.commands.entity(brAnchor));
 ```

-### Transformer coordinates {#transformer-coordinates}
+### Transformer Coordinate System {#transformer-coordinates}

-In [Lesson 6 - Coordinates], we implemented the mutual conversion between three coordinate systems: Viewport, Canvas, and Client.
-Here we need to introduce a new coordinate system, which is the local coordinate system of the mask.
+In [Lesson 6 - Coordinate System Conversion], we implemented the conversion between Viewport, Canvas, and Client coordinate systems.
+Here we need to introduce a new coordinate system, the local coordinate system of the mask.
 For example, when the mask has transformations (such as rotation), the anchor points as child nodes need to know their position in the world coordinate system.
-We add this new set of conversion methods:
+We add this set of conversion methods:

 ```ts
 transformer2Canvas(camera: Entity, point: IPointData) {